-If baby is having other health concerns or is sick, even with a common cold, their ability to sleep through the night may likely be impacted.
+If your baby is having other health concerns or is sick, even with a common cold, their ability to sleep through the night will likely be impacted.

 Now, the issue of when WILL baby sleep through the night

-We all sleep in sleep cycles which take us from light sleep to deep sleep and back again over and over throughout the night.
+We all sleep in sleep cycles which take us between light sleep, deep sleep and REM sleep and back again over and over throughout the night.
 However, moving between these sleep cycles, often results in brief

 Even though you may feel like you could go to sleep and sleep straight for 8 hours (doesn’t that sound delicious!), you really don’t.
 You will have some brief awakenings that are often so brief that you don’t even realize they happened.

 Your baby has those brief awakenings too.
 So, when we say ‘sleep through the night’, we don’t mean that we stop baby from having those brief awakenings.
 Because ultimately, we can’t, that’s how our bodies work.
-What we mean is helping them handle those awakenings just like we do as adults, so they are so brief that babies won’t even realize they were awake.
+What we mean is helping them handle those awakenings just like we typically do as adults, so they are so brief that babies won’t even realize they were awake.
 We call this connecting sleep cycles so they can sleep for longer, consolidated stretches.

 Think about the last steps of your routine, when you are in bed, shortly before sleep comes.
 These steps likely don’t involve anyone else doing something for you or to you.
 They are things you do independently from others.
 Such as relaxing in a certain position and then rolling into your favorite sleep position as you become drowsy.
-Because you do this all on your own, when you wake up briefly between sleep cycles during the night, you can get back to sleep on your own because the same set of circumstances that existed when you fell asleep on your own to start.
+Because you do this all on your own, when you wake up briefly between sleep cycles during the night, you can get back to sleep on your own because the same set of circumstances that existed when you fell asleep is still present.

 Your Baby’s Sleep Routine

 Now think about bedtime for your baby.
-If you are rocking, nursing, patting, bouncing, walking your baby to sleep and then setting them down, you are controlling what their brain and body associates with going to sleep.
-And what that thing that their brain and body associates with going to sleep
+If you are rocking, feeding, patting, bouncing, walking your baby to sleep and then setting them down, you are controlling what their brain and body associates with going to sleep.
+So the thing that their brain and body associates with going to sleep

 Helping baby learn strategies they can do independently turns those brief-turned-full-blown-wake-ups back into those brief wake ups that no one remembers because when they happen baby employs the same independent strategies they used at bedtime and are able to drift peacefully back into sleep land.